nickjackolaisen/BusinessInitiaitive/jack-nicholaisen.md

 <p>Since then I have spent the last 4 years researching everything there is to know about this business structure and other types of businesses.
 I have dug through all of the mess of information and am presenting it in the most clear and organized way to help others in their entrepreneurial journies.
 </p>
 <p>
-Here is a little bit about my background and experiences:
+Here is a little bit about my background and a few of my experiences:
 </p>
 <p>
 I achieved the rank of Eagle Scout from Troop 236. <a href="https://www.miamitownship.com/DocumentCenter/View/912/Eagle-Scout-Nicholaisen?bidId="> Here is my Eagle Project</a>